streamlit/docs/content/streamlit-cloud/deploy-your-app/secrets-management.md

 password = "my_password"
 ```

 Rather than passing each secret as attributes in a function, you can more compactly pass the section to achieve the same result.
-See the notional code below which uses the secrets above:
+You can use Python's unpacking notation like the following example which uses the secrets above:

 ```python
 # Verbose version